 Biographical Information

 Johnson was born in Omaha, NE, and began his minor league career at age 18.
-He played in the minors from 1954-59 before coming to the majors for the 1960 season with the 1960 Kansas City Athletics, for whom he played 76 games.
+He played in the minors from 1954to 1959 before coming to the majors for the 1960 season with the Kansas City Athletics, for whom he played 76 games.

-After the season he was picked in the expansion draft and spent part of the next year with the 1961 Washington Senators.
-He also appeared in 91 games in the minors with Rochester, hitting .332 with 16 home runs.
+After the season he was picked in the expansion draft and spent part of 1961 with the Washington Senators.
+He also appeared in 91 games in the minors with the Rochester Red Wings, hitting .332 with 16 home runs.
 With the Senators he hit .295.

-He was traded after his season as a regular in 1962, and spent 1963-66 getting around 200 at-bats each year (157 up to 273) with a peak batting average of .295 in 1963.
-Early in the 1967 season the young New York Mets purchased him and used him in 90 games; he responded by hitting .348 with a .474 slugging percentage.
+He was traded after his season as a regular in 1962, and spent 1963 to 1966 with the Baltimore Orioles, getting around 200 at-bats each year (157 up to 273) with a peak batting average of .295 in 1963.
+Early in the 1967 season the young New York Mets purchased him from Baltimore and used him in 90 games; he responded by hitting .348 with a .474 slugging percentage.
 At age 31 he was nine years older than teammate Tom Seaver.

 He moved around during the last three years of his major league career.
-Perhaps most notably he spent much of the 1969 season with the 1969 Athletics, for whom he hit .343 in 72 plate appearances.
+Perhaps most notably he spent much of the 1969 season with the now Oakland Athletics, for whom he hit .343 in 72 plate appearances.